Lightstreamer/Lightstreamer-example-Chat-adapter-python/README.md

 #### Add Encryption

-This feature is only available in SDK for Python Adapters version 1.2 or newer, which requires version 1.9 or newer of the Adapter Remoting Infrastructure (i.e. Proxy Adapters), which in turns corresponds to Server version 7.1 or newer.
+This feature is only available in SDK for Python Adapters version 1.2 or newer and requires Server version 7.1.0 (which corresponded to Adapter Remoting Infrastructure, i.e. Proxy Adapters, 1.9.6) or newer.

 Each TCP connection from a Remote Adapter can be encrypted via TLS.
 To have the Proxy Adapters accept only TLS connections, a suitable configuration should be added in adapters.xml in the <data_provider> block, like this:
 ```xml